The Ensemble of the Gregorian Chant Academy

 "We do not perform for applause.
 We sing for the Sanctuary."

 CAROLINGIA is the professional ensemble of the Gregorian Chant Academy, directed by GCA founder Christopher Jasper.
 The ensemble is comprised of professional, independently contracted singers — each of them devout, practicing Catholics who bring not only vocal excellence but genuine faith to everything they sing.
+Carolingia was first conceived in January 2022.
+Four years of preparation and discernment preceded its formal establishment in January 2026.

-What Carolingia Exists to Do
+Why Carolingia Exists

 I The Aural Model To Provide the Standard

 We believe sacred music is not passive.
 It reclaims spaces.
-It drives back disorder.
+It drives back demons and disorder.
 It reorients the human soul toward the Divine.
 Carolingia's recordings — including Defend Us In Battle — are not designed merely for listening.
 They are designed to restore the domestic church, to serve as formation tools, and to place authentic chant in the hands of every Catholic household.

 III The Cultural Renaissance To Lead the Renewal